 Choosing the right Permanent Cosmetic professional should not be taken lightly when you are considering having any permanent cosmetic procedure performed.
 These procedures are performed on highly sensitive and delicate areas of the face and body.
 Therefore it is imperative that you choose a practitioner that holds a certification in Permanent Cosmetics, has extensive training, experience, and is a true artist.
 Here is a list of the things to look for when choosing the right Permanent Cosmetic professional.

 Certifications, Training, and Experience:

 The best Permanent Cosmetic Professionals will have received extensive training from a certifying institution that includes hands on training with an instructor.
 It is critical that when you do choose a Permanent Cosmetic Professional that they have proof of certification from a reputable institution, and they are not just a practitioner that has undergone an “apprenticeship.”
 Never let a “student” work on you.
 Don’t run the risk of a botched Permanent Makeup procedure.
 A bad makeup tattoo on your face is permanent until it is removed (if it can be).

-For delicate corrective procedures such as cleft lip and scars camouflaging, skin repigmentation or areola restoration, often referred to as Paramedical Tattooing, your Permanent Cosmetic Professional should also be certified in Micropigmenation with The American Academy of Micropigmentation, and be a Licensed Paramedical Tattoo Artist.
+For delicate corrective procedures such as cleft lip and scars camouflaging, skin repigmentation or areola restoration, often referred to as Paramedical Tattooing, your Permanent Cosmetic Professional should also be certified in Micropigmenation with the American Academy of Micropigmentation, and be a Licensed Paramedical Tattoo Artist.

-The industry of Permanent Cosmetics and Mircopigmentation changes constantly.
-A true professional will always strive to do what is best to deliver the best and safest service to their clients by continuously educating themselves.
-Ask your Permanent Cosmetic professional if they are up to date on the latest procedures, industry, product, and safety standards.
+The industry of Permanent Cosmetics and Mircopigmentation changes continually, and a true Professional will always strive to do what is best to deliver the best and safest service to their clients by continuously educating themselves.
+Ask your Permanent Cosmetic Professional if they are up to date on the latest procedures, industry, product, and safety standards.

 Health and Safety: